JustAeris/FileEncrptor/README.md

 Functionalities :
 - Strong AES-256bits encryption
-- Password cleared from memory once encryption is done
+- Password cleared from memory once encryption/decryption is done
 - Strong file deletion on encryption/decryption if wanted
 - Small size, 134ko once installed/extracted
 - Portable !
 Just extract the content into a folder and run the exe